-Illuminated, in the Missal style, GRAY'S BLEGY, WRITTEN IN A COUNTRY CHURCHYARD. by Owkn Jones, Architect.
+GRAY'S ELEGY, WRITTEN IN A COUNTRY CHURCHYARD.
+Illuminated, in the Missal style, by OWEN JONES, Architect.
 Imperial 8vo.
 31s.
 6d. elegantly bound.

-GRAY.-TABLES AND FORMULÆ FOR THE COMPUTATION

-of LIFE CONTINGENCIES; with copious Examples of Annuity, Assurance, and Friendly Society Calculations.
+GRAY.-TABLES AND FORMULÆ FOR THE COMPUTATION of LIFE CONTINGENCIES; with copious Examples of Annuity, Assurance, and Friendly Society Calculations.
 By PETER GRAY, F.R.A.S.
-Associate of the Institute of Actuaries of Great Britain and Ireland.
-Royal 8vo.
+Associate of the Institute of Actuaries of Great Britan and Ireland.
+Royal Svo.
 15s. cloth.

-GRAY AND MITCHELL'S ORNITHOLOGY.-THE GENERA

-Of BIRDS; comprising their Generic Characters, a Notice of the Habits of each Genus, and On BILLS; Comprising their Generic Characters, a Notice of the radits of each Genus, and an extensive List of Species, referred to their several Genera.
-By George Robert Gray, Acad.
+GRAY AND MITCHELL'S ORNITHOLOGY.-THE GENERA Of BIRDS; comprising their Generic Characters, a Notice of the Habits of each Genus, and an extensive List of Species, referred to their several Genera.
+By GEORGE ROBERT GRAY, Acad.
 Imp.
 Georg.
 Florent.
 Soc.
 Corresp.
 Senior Assistant of the Zoological Department, British Museum; and Author of the "List of the Genera of Birds," &c.
-3 vols. imperial 4to, illustrated with 350 coloured and plain Plates, by David William Mitchell.
+3vola. imperial 4to. illustrated with 350 coloured and plain Plates, by DAVID WILLIAM MITCHELL.

-Parts I. to XLIX. imperial 4to.
+\,\ Parts I. to XLIX. imperial 4to.
 10s.
 6d. each.-Part L., with Title, Indexes, Tables, &c. completing the work, in 3 vols., is nearly ready.

 GRIMBLOT.-LETTERS OF WILLIAM III.
-AND LOUIS XIV.

-and of their Ministers.
+AND LOUIS XIV. and of their Ministers.
 Illustrating the Domestic and Foreign Politics of England from the Peace of Ryswick to the Accession of Philip V. of Spain (1697 to 1770).
 Edited by PAUL GRIMBLOT.
 2 vols.
 8vo.
 30s. cloth.